Living in Erlangen, Nuremberg and the surrounding area

 Exchange and exchange programme students receive detailed information during the application process.

 International applicants for Master’s degree programmes taught in English

 Before you arrive

-You may contact the accommodation service via our contact form (currently only available in German) after you received your admission.
+For other questions related to housing please contact the accommodation service via our contact form (currently only available in German).